Felipegg2/sql_project/README.md

 ✔️ Enjoy data!

+# 💻 Resources

+🔨 pgAdmin 4 (version 7)
+🔑 PostgreSQL (Version: 15.3)
+🔧 GitHub (Version: 2.23.0)

+# 📂 About Database

+The database is property of PostgreSQLTutorial.com and it is available [here](https://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip) and it provides information about the business processes of a DVD rental store.

+The DVD rental database has many objects, including:

+📍 15 tables
+📍 1 trigger
+📍 7 views
+📍 8 functions
+📍 1 domain
+📍 13 sequences

 # 📋 Description:

 Next, you find a short sketch for each query developed.
-What attributes were used to achieved

-1️⃣
+What fields were used to develop each query, and some details like how the information was grouped and sorted.
+The description is linked with its folder respectfully.

 1️⃣ [QUERY 1:](https://github.com/Felipegg2/sql_project/tree/master/Query%201) This query lists films, actors, rating, language and their length.
 It's ordering by length.